operator-framework/community-operators/docs/packaging-required-criteria-ocp.md

 ## OKD/OpenShift Catalogs criteria and options

+### Overview

-To distribute on OpenShift Catalogs, you will need to comply with the same standard criteria defined for `OperatorHub.io`, and then, additionally, you have some requirements and options.
+To distribute on OpenShift Catalogs, you will need to comply with the same standard criteria defined for `OperatorHub.io` (see [Common recommendations and suggestions](https://olm.operatorframework.io/docs/best-practices/common/#validate-your-bundle-before-publish-it)).
+Then, additionally, you have some requirements and options which follows.

-**IMPORTANT** Kubernetes has been deprecating API(s), which will be removed and no longer available in `1.22` and the Openshift version `4.9`.
+> **IMPORTANT** Kubernetes has been deprecating API(s), which will be removed and no longer available in `1.22` and the Openshift version `4.9`.
 Note that your project will be unable to use them on `OCP 4.9/K8s 1.22`.
 Then, it's required to ensure that your users will have a version of your operator installed on `4.8`, which is not using the deprecated and no longer supported API(s) before they upgrade the OCP cluster from `4.8` to `4.9.`.
-See [Deprecated API Migration Guide from v1.22](https://kubernetes.io/docs/reference/using-api/deprecation-guide/#v1-22).
+See [Deprecated API Migration Guide from v1.22][k8s-deprecated-guide].

+> Note that your operator using them will not work in  `1.22` and in the Openshift version `4.9`.
+Also, to prevent workflow issues, its users will need to have installed in their OCP cluster a version of your operator compatible with 4.9 before they try to upgrade their cluster from any previous version to 4.9 or higher.
+In this way, it is recommended to ensure that your operators are no longer using these API(s) versions.
+However, If you still need to publish the operator bundles with any of these API(s) for use on earlier k8s/OCP versions, ensure that the operator bundle is configured accordingly.

+> Taking the actions below will help prevent users from installing versions of your operator on an incompatible version of OCP, and also prevent them from upgrading to a newer version of OCP that would be incompatible with the version of your operator that is currently installed on their cluster.

 ### Configure the max OpenShift Version compatible